LeftistTachyon/OfflineChess/README.md

 # OfflineChess

 Chess meant to be played offline.
 To be transferred to an online version.

-### _Note:_
-As of 1/17/2018, I will be temporarily be focusing on a chess engine for now.

 ## TODO